-Certified Nurse Aide (CNA)
+Certified Nurse Aide (CNA) Program

 What is a Certified Nurse Aide?

 Certified Nurse Aides (CNA) are typically responsible for the general care of their patients.
 Duties will vary, depending on the specific needs of the patient.
-The most common responsibilities are taking and recording vital signs such as heart rate and blood pressure; assisting them to and from their bed or chair as needed; and helping them with feeding and personal hygiene.
+The most common responsibilities are taking and recording vital signs such as heart rate and blood pressure; assisting them to and from their bed or chair as needed, and helping them with feeding and personal hygiene.
 CNAs may also assist doctors or nurses during medical procedures.

-This 120-hour Certified Nurse Aide training program is designed to prepare individuals with the necessary skills and knowledge to become a Certified Nurse Aide, the first step to a career in the medical field.
+The Certified Nurse Aide training program is designed to prepare individuals with the necessary skills and knowledge to become a Certified Nurse Aide, the first step to a career in the medical field.
 Upon successful completion of the course, the graduate will be qualified to be placed on the State Certified Nurse Aide Registry.

 Course topics include, but are not limited to: